Jacxk/all-spigot-nms/README.md

 # all-spigot-nms
-All nms versions of bukkit in one jar file
+All NMS versions of spigot in one jar file

 # Usage
-Add the following code to your `pom.xml` for the latest release:
+Add this the `pom.xml` of your minecraft plugin (or any other project) to use it as dependency.
 ```xml
 <repositories>
     <!-- All NMS versions of bukkit/minecraft -->